Fault-tolerant quantum simulation of generalized Hubbard models: Tile Trotterization applications

 \section{Tile Trotterization applications}

 In the main text we considered Tile Trotterization of the extended Hubbard model on a periodic hexagonal lattice.
-Here, we consider the application of Tile Trotterization for three additional systems: the Hubbard model on a non-periodic hexagonal lattice (hexagonal lattice fragments), the periodic hexagonal lattice Hubbard model and the PPP model.
+Here, we consider the application of Tile Trotterization for two additional systems: the Hubbard model on a non-periodic hexagonal lattice (hexagonal lattice fragments) and the periodic hexagonal lattice Hubbard model.

 Section \ref{sec:TILE_TROTTER_fragments} shows that Tile Trotterization is applicable also to non-periodic lattice models of arbitrary shapes.
 For this application, we provide gate counts and Trotter error norms for a specific class of hexagonal lattice fragments.
 Section~\ref{sec:PHUB} presents a simpler version of the main text application and discusses Tile Trotterization of the periodic hexagonal lattice Hubbard model.
 In our derivation of the gate counts, we consider this periodic model as a special case of the hexagonal lattice fragments in Section~\ref{sec:TILE_TROTTER_fragments}.
 The results obtained in Section~\ref{sec:PHUB} are used in the quantum phase estimation section of the main text (Section~\ref{sec:Phase_estimation}) to generate the numerical results used in Figs.~\ref{fig:QUBITIZATION_VS_TROTTER_plots} and \ref{fig:QPE_Trotter_HWP_comparison}(a).
-Finally, we consider the application of Tile Trotterization for simulating the PPP model in Section~\ref{APP:PPP_model}, but we do not analyze the Trotter error norm for this model.